thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 - Name all primitive data types in JavaScript.
 - Explain what a variable is.
 - Explain the difference between `=`, `==`, and `===` in JavaScript.
-- Explain what type conversion is.
+- Explain what type coercion is.
 - Name all the "falsy" values in JavaScript.
 - Explain the difference between a value, an expression, and a statement.
 - Conditionals